-At June 30, 2013, the District had \$171,860,144 invested in a broad range of capital assets, including land and land improvements, site improvements, building and building improvements, furniture and equipment and construction-in-progress.
-Construction-in-progress decreased and other asset line items increased with the opening of Landis Run Intermediate School in September 2012.
+At June 30, 2017, the District had \$155,449,538 invested in a broad range of capital assets, including land and land improvements, site improvements, building and building improvements, furniture and equipment and construction-in-progress.
 While there were additional capital assets purchased during the year, there was a net decrease in Capital Assets as the annual depreciation expense exceeded asset additions.